The Earls Court development

 Summary

-A major planning application has been received by Hammersmith & Fulham (H&F) and the Royal Borough of Kensington and Chelsea (RBKC) for a key London regeneration scheme.
+In July 2024, a major planning application was received by Hammersmith & Fulham (H&F) and the Royal Borough of Kensington and Chelsea (RBKC), for a key London regeneration scheme.
 The proposed development straddles both boroughs and is also referred to as the 'Earls Court Masterplan'.

 The planning application submitted to H&F on behalf of Earls Court Partnership Limited ('ECPL'), seeks permission to redevelop part of the Earls Court Masterplan site.
-A similar application has been submitted to the Royal Borough of Kensington and Chelsea and relates to land in the adjoining borough.
+A similar application was submitted to the Royal Borough of Kensington and Chelsea and relates to land in the adjoining borough.

 View details of the planning application submitted to RBKC.